Someshdiwan/JavaEvolution-Learning-Growing-Mastering/site/content.md

 #### 🧠 Related Topic Overview:
 - **Repo Content:**
-  - ZOO/Animal.java, Dog.java, Test.java: Demonstrates defining and using a custom package (ZOO) with animal-related classes and a main test driver.
+  - ZOO/Animal.java, Dog.java, GenericClass2.Test.java: Demonstrates defining and using a custom package (ZOO) with animal-related classes and a main test driver.
   - Screenshots (Screenshot 2025-02-07.png): include setup or execution steps, package structure, or configuration from an IDE like IntelliJ.

 - **Related Concepts:**